rustyshakelford2/LavaFurnace/readme.txt

 explosion_proof=
 (this accepts either true or false values)
-(if set to true the furnace can not be damaged by explosions) (Protection in a 7 block radious from the center of the furnace)
+(if set to true the furnace can not be damaged by explosions) (Protection in a 7 block radius from the center of the furnace)

 piston_protection=
 {this accepts either true or false values)